oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 Continue to [Native Image basics](../../reference-manual/native-image/NativeImageBasics.md) to educate yourself about the technology.
 For users who are familiar with GraalVM Native Image but may have little experience using it, proceed to [User Guides](../../reference-manual/native-image/guides/guides.md).

-For more information on the Graal compiler, see the [compiler documentation](../../reference-manual/java/compiler.md).
+For more information on the Graal compiler, see the [Graal Compiler](../../reference-manual/java/compiler.md).
 Larger Java examples can be found in the [GraalVM Demos repository on GitHub](https://github.com/graalvm/graalvm-demos).

 ### Oracle Cloud Infrastructure Users